Library in a timeline

 Monash University Research Repository (formerly Monash ARROW repository) reached the milestone of 100,000 records.

-The Matheson Library 1997 entrance was demolished as part of refurbishment works.
+The Matheson Library 1997 entrance was demolished as part of the refurbishment works.

 The Library reported its one millionth eBook acquisition.